Looking Closely at Children

 Jolene Brushes Paint

-- 1′ 42 second Video of Jolene painting (below) which you can download from VIMEO,
+1. 1′ 42 second Video of Jolene painting, which you can play here or download at VIMEO,

-- Link to a PDF file to use with the video, JoleneBlank (four pictures per page without text), for workshop participants to try their hand at writing a Learning Story after watching the video over and over again.
+2. PDF “Exercise” to use with the video, (four pictures per page without text), so people can try their hand at writing a Learning Story—after watching the video over and over again—the best way to learn.